-How do you respond to life?
-Are you optimistic or pessimistic?
+How do you respond to life’s challenges, with optimism or pessimism?

-Realistic optimists know life isn’t perfect, but they believe in their capabilities to overcome anything.
+Realistic optimism will keep you grounded as you aspire high.
+You know life isn’t perfect, but you believe in your capabilities to overcome anything.

 Using both styles works best, discerning when to use one or the other.
-Each is effective, avoiding to mull over unsolvable problems and concentrating their efforts inside their circle of influence.
+Each is effective as they avoid you mulling over unsolvable problems or concentrating your efforts inside your circle of influence.